What Is Equitable Distribution?

 Speak With A Lawyer Today

-Our attorneys at Hopkins Heltzel Law Firm have significant success in litigation.
+Our attorneys at Hopkins Heltzel Attorneys at Law have significant success in litigation.
 During property division proceedings, we will represent your best interests and protect any separate property, as well as secure your right to a fair share of your marital assets.

 To meet with one of our lawyers or have your questions answered, please call 814-299-5496 or contact us online.
 We offer free consultations with no obligation.
 We serve DuBois, as well as Clearfield County, Jefferson County and Elk County.